ydb-platform/ydb/ydb/docs/en/core/integrations/grafana.md

 ### Visualizing logs with the Logs Panel

-To use the Logs panel your query must return a `Date`, `Datetime` or `Timestamp` and `String` values.
+To use the Logs panel, your query must return a `Date`, `Datetime`, or `Timestamp` value and a `String` value.
 You can select logs visualizations using the visualization options.

-By default, only the first text field will be represented as log line.
-This can be customized using the query builder.
+Only the first text field will be represented as a log line by default.
+This behavior can be customized using the query builder.

 ![Logs](../_assets/grafana/logs.png)

 ### Macros

-To simplify syntax and to allow for dynamic parts, like date range filters, the query can contain macros.
+The query can contain macros, which simplify syntax and allow for dynamic parts, like date range filters.
+There are two kinds of macros - [Grafana-level](#macros) and {{ ydb-short-name }}-level.
+The plugin will parse query text and, before sending it to {{ ydb-short-name }}, substitute variables and Grafana-level macros with particular values.
+After that {{ ydb-short-name }}-level macroses will be treated by {{ ydb-short-name }} server-side.

 Here is an example of a query with a macro that will use Grafana's time filter: